 2nd Lieutenant Robert Hassell England, NZOC, 14 LAD

-Would be promoted to Captain and serve as OC 3 NZ Field Workshop and NZ Divsional Ordnance Field Park
+Promoted to Captain and served as OC 3 NZ Field Workshop and NZ Divisional Ordnance Field Park

 Warrant Officer Class One Kevin Graham Keith Cropp, Base Depot

-Would remain in the RNZAOC post-war and retire as a Major in 1955
+Remained in the RNZAOC post-war and retired as a Major in 1955

 Warrant Officer Class One Francis Reid, NZOC, Base Depot

-Would be commissioned and serve throughout the war.
-Would remain in the RNZAOC after the war and as a Lieutenant Colonel would be the Director of Ordnance Services from November 1949 to March 1957.
+He was commissioned and served throughout the war.
+Remained in the RNZAOC after the war and as a Lieutenant Colonel, was the Director of Ordnance Services from November 1949 to March 1957.

 Warrant Officer Class Two Andrew Gunn, NZOC, 13 LAD